HwWobbe/DefinitiveData-DeltaAlerts/docs folder/Lede.md

 * Subject's rights as a co-owner
 * privacy
 * preponderance of evidence
-* link to the LinkedIn graphic.
+* link to the LinkedIn graphic and Topics
 * ...

 ^